-For most people, 2021 will be remembered as one of the worst years in recent history for renting a pad.
+For most people, the last 2 years will be remembered as one of the worst times in recent history for renting a pad.
 Jenny, however, is not most people.
-She’s a property manager and thanks to Perth’s vacancy rate dipping below 1% she can get back to performing her job with the enthusiasm of Kermit the Frog being invited to take a tour of a French kitchen.
+She’s a property manager and thanks to Perth’s vacancy rate dipping she can get back to performing her job with the enthusiasm of Kermit the Frog being invited to take a tour of a French kitchen.

 She takes the firm attitude that anyone renting a property she manages should be on their hands & knees thanking her for accepting their application.
 If they don’t like it then too bad, plenty more renting chumps to fill their place.